skip to navigationskip to main content

 Annual accounts preparation involves taking a business’s annual financial records and verifying that all necessary adjustments have been made.
 The final accounts will then be prepared following relevant accounting standards.

-Medium and large businesses must submit full annual accounts to HMRC and Companies House.
-As part of the annual accounts preparation, your accounts will typically include:
+As part of the year-end accounts preparation process, medium and large businesses must submit full annual accounts to HMRC and Companies House as part of their statutory accounts preparation.
+These typically include:

 1. A Profit and Loss (P&L) statement